apache/age-website/docs/intro/setup.md

 ### Install Postgres

-You will need to install a AGE compatible version of Postgres, for now AGE only supports Postgres 11 and 12.
+You will need to install a AGE-compatible version of Postgres.
+For now, AGE only supports Postgres 11 and 12.

 #### Install From Source Code

 You can <a href='https://www.postgresql.org/download/'>download the Postgres source code</a> and install your own instance of Postgres.
-You can read instructions on how to install from <a href='https://www.postgresql.org/docs/11/installation.html'>source code on the offical Postgres Website</a>
+You can read instructions on how to install from <a href='https://www.postgresql.org/docs/11/installation.html'>source code on the offical Postgres Website</a>.

 #### Install From a Package Manager

-You can use a package management that your OS provides to download AGE.
+You can use the package manager that your OS provides to download AGE.

 #### Ubuntu